IssaHanou/BEP_1920_Q2/back-end/resources/message_manual.md

         - `instructed`, which contains the original instruction with in the `contents`:
             - `instruction`
             - `instructed_by`
-    - If type is `status`, then the then the message contents have
+    - If type is `instruction`, then the then the message contents have
+             - `instruction` with value `reset` or `status update` or `test`
+    - If type is `status`, then the message contents has
         - `id` of device
         - `status` has a map of `component_id` keys and `status` values
         - `connection` boolean
+    - If type is `event status`, then the message contents has objects with
+        - `id` of rule
+        - `description` of rule
+        - `status` of rule describes whether rule is finished or not
     - If type is `time`, then the then the message contents have
         - `id` of timer
         - `duration` has a number of the duration left in milliseconds
         - `state` sting of the timer state
-    - If type is `instruction`, then the then the message contents have
-         - `instruction` with value `reset` or `status update` or `test`
-    - If type is `name`, the contents contains a `name` parameter carrying the name of the escape room
-    - If type is `event status`, the contents contains the id, description and status of each rule
-    - If type is `all hints`, the contents is a map with the name of puzzle as key and list of hints as value
+    - If type is `setup`, the contents contains a `name` parameter carrying the name of the escape room and a `hints` parameter carrying a map with the name of puzzle as key and list of hints as value